-Where maintenance cannot be completed against set deferral KPIs, operators should implement mitigating actions, such as reducing other activities, to ensure the facility remains safe and without risk to the health and safety of the workforce.
+Where maintenance cannot be completed against set deferral KPIs, operators should implement mitigating actions, such as reducing other activities, to ensure the facility remains safe.

 Currently, NOPSEMA is assessing the results of an industry-wide survey on deferred maintenance.
 The survey findings will be shared with industry for discussion and promotion of good practice.

-In the interim, operators are reminded of their duty to take all reasonably practicable steps to ensure the facility is safe and without risk tothe health of any person at or near it.
+In the interim, operators are reminded of their duty to take all reasonably practicable steps to ensure the facility is safe and without risk to the health of persons at or near it.